larpchronicles/rules/10_production-skills.md

 ### Rank I

 #### Glowing Wand Stone
    >This creates a softly glowing stone that can be inset into the end of a carved wand.
-This stone should not emit more light than a typical physical representation for a Glimmer Light spell.
+This stone should not emit more light than a typical physical representation for a Glowing Light spell.
 This item is consumed on use.
 #### Alarm Rune
    >This creates a rune that can be placed next to a doorway, or the opening to a box.
 The rune, once activated, will make a loud alarming sound.
 The rune must have a trigger and a tripwire, or equivalent that will set off the trigger.
 Alarm Runes may be disarmed as if they are a rank I trap.
 Activating an Alarm Rune requires simply placing the rune, the trigger, the trip wire, and the character says “Activate Alarm Rune”.
 This item is consumed on use.
 #### Rune of Unmarking